 Tell us a bit about your employee ownership model.

-We’ve been employee-owned for so long that I don’t think the shift to the ESOP has necessarily changed much to be honest, but I do that in general being an employee-owned company is definitely a different model.
-I do think it helps with the retention but I think for some people they get that the employee ownership model is really interesting, a lot of people don’t know what to expect and so they maybe discount it, but once they’re in it they think it’s really great.
-I do believe that it’s very much a part of our culture.
-We are employee-owned and we embody the “own it” mindset.
-Each one of us takes responsibility for driving the success of the company and the “own it” mindset is really about accountability, teamwork, and showing up every day to work hard.
-It’s about your attitude that comes from the sense of being an owner in the company rather than here just for a paycheck.
-I definitely think that it’s embedded into our culture.
-I think it helps with retainment, I think it helps with engagement and it seems like when anyone comes here they walk around and note that everyone is so happy, everyone is smiling and they want to work here too.
-I think the employee ownership is a big part of that.
+Being an employee-owned company is definitely a different model.
+It’s very much a part of our culture.
+We are employee owned and we embody the “own it” mindset.
+Each one of us takes responsibility for driving the success of the company and the “own it” mindset is about accountability, teamwork, and showing up every day to work hard.
+It’s about the positive attitude that comes from the sense of being an owner, which is more than just being here for a paycheck.
+I think it helps with retainment and engagement and when anyone comes here to visit us they walk around and note that everyone is so happy, everyone is smiling and they ask how they might be able to to work here, too.
+I know the employee ownership is a big part of that.

 What do you think that Stone Age can offer that chains can’t?

-I don’t think we do anything that somebody can’t do, but when you pick apart each component of our business model, you can see that being independent allows us to have control over how fast we do things, how to slow things down, what products we want to come out with, who we hire or what initiatives we have.
-In corporate America it’s very different than that.
-Our strategy is built on three things product leadership–about how we show up, customer responsiveness–how fast are we reacting to our customers, and our culture, and our culture is that ownership piece.
-It’s a big component of how we show up but I don’t thing being employee owned doesn’t necessarily mean we have better technology than others It’s all about how it all comes together that creates what StoneAge is all about. and that’s why we try to invite everyone to Durango, we want our customers to come, our vendors to come because then they can see what we’re all about and see that it is different and that they can rely on us for the long run.
+I don’t think we do anything that another company can’t do too, but when you pick apart each component of our business model, you can see that being independent allows us to have control over how fast we do things, how to slow things down, what products we want to develop, who we hire or what initiatives we choose to focus on.
+In Corporate America it can be very different than that.
+Our strategy is built on three things: product leadership, customer responsiveness, and our culture.
+How it all comes together is what creates StoneAge.
+This is why we invite everyone to Durango; we want our customers and vendors to visit us so they can see what we’re all about; they can see that we are different and that they can rely on us for the long run.

 What are your plans for 4th of July

-To be honest, the week after 4th of July we’re having all our global employees are coming here for training so that week prior we have some people in town.
-We are getting ready for a big training and party on the 14th so I think we’ll be focused on getting everyone here.
-I’ll probably be doing whatever is going around locally and then I’ll be headed back to work.
-We’re really excited to have everyone here.
+We are getting ready for a big training event the week of July 9th and have an employee party on the 14th so I think we’ll be focused on the week ahead.
+I’ll probably do something locally and then I’ll head back to work.
+We’re excited to have everyone here.